Visit

 Who can participate in Career Academy?

-Students who attend high school through a school district or charter school, and whose district has entered into a Memorandum of Understanding (MOU) with Aims for the Career Academy Program, may be considered for a slot.
+High school juniors and seniors who attend high school through a school district or charter school that has entered into a Memorandum of Understanding (MOU) with Aims for the Career Academy Program may be considered for a slot.

 Can a student who is under the age of 16 participate in the Career Academy program?

-Career Academy is offered as an intensive, mature, on-campus experience for high school juniors and seniors, and students are responsible for providing their own reliable transportation to and from class.
-When it makes sense, an “under 16” student may be permitted to participate in one of the programs with their school district/high school’s approval.
+Career Academy is offered as an intensive, mature, on-campus experience for high school juniors and seniors, and students are responsible for ensuring their own reliable transportation to and from class.
+When it makes sense, an “under 16” student may be permitted to participate in one of the programs with their high school’s approval.

 EMT: To participate in this program, students must be a high school senior or turn age 18 by the 31st of August following the completion of their Career Academy coursework.